anuj9196/CakePHP-App-Installer/README.md

 1. Your **default connection** inside **Datasource** array of **app.php** will be overriden by new database configuration */config/database_config.php*
 1. You can still use **Datasources** array to create other connections, only **default** will be overridden.

+## Credits
+1. @prbaron for providing plugin for old version on CakePHP
+2. *Anshuman (my friend)* for asking me to write this plugin